ouifi/ouifi.dev/content/posts/react-api-hooks/index.md

 There are 3 exercises I will leave to the reader, in increasing levels of difficulty.

 1) Implement a more complex `useChuckNorrisApi` hook.
-According to the [documentation](http://www.icndb.com/api/), if you supply the `firstName` and `lastName` query parameters, you can insert the name of any character you want!
+According to the [documentation,](http://www.icndb.com/api/)if you supply the `firstName` and `lastName` parameters in the query string, you can insert the name of any character you want!
 Modify the application we built to take in user input and re-fetch the API with those dynamic parameters.
 How will you pass them to the `useChuckNorrisApi` hook?
+Consider adding a dependency array to the `useChuckNorrisApi` hook.

 2) Deduplicate these API calls.
 Consider a very long page with multiple address forms being rendered at once, each with a dropdown for the Country.
 If each of those dropdowns renders a `useCountryApi` hook, then the API end point will be re-fetched one time for each instance of the dropdown.
 Now you are wasting network resources and potentially slowing down your app waiting for all of these duplicate dropdowns to populate!
 Can we deduplicate them?
 Hint: consult the `react-query` package.

 3) Flesh out and implement the `AuthContext`.
 Consider what logic you would include in the `attemptSignIn` and `triggerSignOut` methods.
 We initalized the `isAuthenticated` variable to always be `false`.
 Is this a good assumption?
 How do you determine if the user is signed in on page load?

+Again, the finished examples of everything we worked on here are [available on my GitHub page](https://github.com/ouifi/react-api-hooks-examples).
+Consider forking from there to work on the problems above!

 [^1]: https://tsh.io/state-of-frontend/#over-the-past-year-which-of-the-following-libraries-have-you-used-and-liked